 11.3.11 the other party suspends or ceases, or threatens to suspend or cease, carrying on all or a substantial part of its business.

-11.4 After the expiry of the Initial Term, the Client may terminate or amend/downgrade the Services set out in any Program of Work in whole (including all Programs of Work) or in part (including any relevant Program of Work) for convenience at any time by giving at least 45 days’ prior written notice to the Supplier.
-For the avoidance of doubt, the Client will be liable for all Charges due during the 45 day notice period.
+11.4 After the expiry of the Initial Term, the Client may terminate or amend/downgrade the Services set out in any Program of Work in whole (including all Programs of Work) or in part (including any relevant Program of Work) for convenience at any time by giving at least 45 business days’ prior written notice to the Supplier.
+For the avoidance of doubt, the Client will be liable for all Charges due during the 45 business days’ notice period.

 11.5 The Supplier may terminate the agreement immediately, at any time and in whole where the Client has breached clause 9 by providing written notice to the Supplier.